Please consult Conditions of sale for auctions taking place in other countries.

 Sales Operator: A natural or legal person conducting auctions.
 It uploads Traditional Catalogue Sales, Live Sales or Online Sales to the MoniteurLive and Drouot Online platforms for use by Users.

 This person may be:

-Absentee Bid: A Bidder who cannot attend an in-room auction may give the Sales Operator an Absentee Bid setting the maximum purchase price for one or more lots.
-It constitutes a firm commitment by the Bidder to buy.
+Absentee Bid: A Bidder who cannot attend an auction may, where the Sales Operator grants this possibility, submit an Absentee Bid to the Sales Operator, setting their maximum purchase price for one or more lots.
+This constitutes a firm commitment to purchase made by the Bidder.

 Absentee Bid Basket: Section in the personal space of the User Account in which Absentee Bids submitted on the MoniteurLive and Drouot Online Platforms are stored, pending final confirmation.